 We expect that significant additional capital will be needed in the future to continue our planned operations.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 We may sell our common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-If we sell our common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
+If we sell our common stock, convertible securities or other equity subsequent sales.
 These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.